You do not need to know much about cheese to enjoy it. A few basics make the counter easier to read and help you spend better.

 Storage Basics

 Wrap cheese first in wax paper or cheese paper, then loosely in plastic or a bag so it can breathe without drying out.
-Store it in the vegetable crisper, where humidity is usually a little kinder.
-Freezing is fine only if the cheese is headed for cooking later, and fresh cheeses should generally be eaten within a week.
-Semi-hard and hard cheeses buy you more time, but not immortality.
+Store it in the vegetable crisper.
+Freeze it only if it is going into cooking later.
+Fresh cheeses should usually be eaten within a week.

 Pairing Cheese with Drinks